Fang Yi

 Fang Yi (方毅 (Fang I); 26 February 1916 – 17 October 1997) was a Chinese Communist revolutionary, diplomat, and high-ranking politician.
 As a military leader, he participated in the Second Sino-Japanese War and the Chinese Civil War.
-After the founding of the People's Republic of China in 1949, he served as Vice Governor of Fujian, Vice Mayor of Shanghai, economic representative at the Chinese embassy in North Vietnam, President of the Chinese Academy of Science, and Vice Premier of China.
+After the founding of the People's Republic of China in 1949, he served as Vice Governor of Fujian, Vice Mayor of Shanghai, economic representative at the Chinese embassy in North Vietnam, President of the Chinese Academy of Sciences, and Vice Premier of China.
 He was also a member of the Politburo of the Chinese Communist Party.

 Early life

 On 26 February 1916, Fang Yi was born in Xiamen, Fujian Province to a poor family.
 He original name was Fang Qingji (方清吉).
 He had an older brother, and his mother died 26 days after Fang Yi was born.
 His father remarried, and had another son and daughter.
 When Fang Yi was eight his father also died, and the family fell into abject poverty.
 With the help of his maternal uncle, Fang was able to attend Xiamen No. 1 Middle School, one of the best schools in Xiamen.
 While attending the school, he joined the Communist Youth League at age 14, and the Chinese Communist Party (CCP) a year later, in 1931.